Galls are like warts or tumors in the plant world.

 Bacterial and viral galls

-Bacterial and viral galls develop because the bacteria or virus reprograms plant cells into producing more bacteria or viruses, or other supportive cells.
-When galls are found at or just below the soil level, it is, most likely, crown gall.
+Bacterial and viral galls develop because the bacteria or virus reprograms plant cells into producing more bacteria, viruses, or other supportive cells.
+Galls at or just below the soil level are nearly always crown gall.
 Crown gall is a bacterial disease that can occur on blackberries, sunflowers, grapes, and roses, along with almond, apple, apricot, cherry, and pear trees.

-If you are galled by galls, take them off.
+If you are galled by galls, remove them with a sharp knife.
 Otherwise, recognize that galls are just another amazing aspect of playing with plants.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.

 You can also get my book, Stop Wasting Your Yard!